 JOE PARISI - MATH

-Mr. Parisi, his wonderful wife Suzanne, and their son Anthony, live in McLean with their dog Max.
-Anthony is a recent graduate of GW Community School.
-Mr. Parisi graduated from the University of Dayton with a B.S. in electrical engineering and received his MBA from John Carroll University with concentrations in management, finance, and marketing.
-After a career in biomedical engineering, Mr. Parisi worked at the United States Patent and Trademark Office and later earned his law degree from George Mason University School of Law.
+Mr. Parisi graduated from the University of Dayton with a B.S. in electrical engineering and received his MBA from John Carroll University with concentrations in management, finance, and marketing—fields that together form a sort of academic Venn diagram of “what makes institutions move.”
+After a career in the thickets of biomedical engineering, Mr. Parisi worked at the United States Patent and Trademark Office, a place where innovation meets bureaucracy in a marriage of necessity.
+He later earned his law degree from George Mason University School of Law focused on the endless permutations of intellectual property, which is either a height of intellectual rigor or a particularly refined form of masochism, depending on your view.

-Mr. Parisi has taught Geometry, Algebra 2, Probability & Statistics, and Precalculus courses at GW Community School as well as Freshman English and Senior Honors English for the last three years.
+In the classroom, Mr. Parisi is both a numbers guy (Geometry, Algebra 2, Probability & Statistics, Precalculus) and a words guy (Freshman English, Sophomore English, Senior Honors English) toggling between the Euclidean and the Shakespearean.
 Before that, he was an adjunct professor at the American University College of Law teaching patent law and writing classes.

-Recently, Mr. Parisi worked as a partner in a patent firm by day while playing hockey at night.
-He loves going to concerts and camping with his wife Suzanne in their 1987 Volkswagen camper.
+Recently, Mr. Parisi worked as a partner in a patent firm by day while playing old geezer hockey at night.
+He attends concerts with the enthusiasm of someone who refuses to calcify into old age, and he and Suzanne take to the road in their Volkswagen camper, a vehicle whose stubborn survival might be the most eloquent metaphor for a shared spirit of persistence and play.

 Courses taught